[Analysis] French central bank says: It's the ecology, stupid!

 French central bank says: It's the ecology, stupid!

 How to quantify nature?
-How to define its worth? - these are central themes world leaders are grappling with going into the virtual UN conference on biodiversity (Cop-15) a little over a month from now.
+How to define its worth? - these are central themes world leaders are grappling with going into the virtual UN conference on biodiversity (COP-26) a little over a month from now.

 Biodiversity is fundamental to earth's life-support systems humans depend on.
 But governments, financial institutions and policymakers have failed to act accordingly for decades.